Training on Campus

 Battalion training sessions are planned and led by Cadets.
 The workout is designed to improve the overall physical fitness of Cadets as well as allow them to gain experience planning, training and leading formations.

-Every week the Battalion has a two-hour lab where the seniors Cadets teach other Cadets a variety of different subjects, such as land navigation to first aid and tactical movement techniques.
+Every week the Battalion has a two-hour lab where the senior Cadets teach other Cadets a variety of different subjects, such as land navigation, first aid, and tactical movement techniques.
 These labs are primarily hands on training opportunities.

 Taught by the Active Duty faculty assigned here on campus, these classes focus on the basics of military studies.
 The subjects focus on giving you the knowledge you need to succeed.

-Once a semester the Battalion has a Field Training Exersize (FTX).
+Once a semester the Battalion has a Leadership Development Exercise (LDX).
 During this weekend event, they are able to implement all of the skills that they have learned during the semester.

 Additional Training OpportunitiesThe most competitive Cadets are given the opportunity to attend several optional training schools or to persue the following opportunities: